How Much Do You Need to Comfortably Live in Switzerland?

 How Can I Live Comfortably in Switzerland?

-If you come from a lower-cost-of-living country, you might be surprised by these figures.
-However, the average person in Switzerland makes over CHF 6,500.
-According to Expatica, the following industries pay particularly well:
+If you come from a lower-cost-of-living country, you might be surprised by the cost of living in Switzerland.
+However, the average Swiss resident makes almost CHF 6,800.
+According to the Federal Statistical Office, the following industries pay particularly well:

 At Rigby, we collaborate with large and small employers all over Switzerland.
 If you work in one of these industries and are looking for a position, contact us.